 Lamp Type

 For each luminaire type the lamp details are required, including the lamp type as per Table 1.
-In the Assessor Portal Online Form, the lamp type is selected from a drop-down menu which lists common lamp types.
+In the Assessor Portal, the lamp type is selected from a drop-down menu which lists common lamp types.
 Commonly encountered lamp types are listed in Appendix B: Common lamp types.

-Where the lamp type is not listed, Assessors must select “Other” (refer to Section 5.4.9 “Other” lamp types).
+Where the lamp type is not listed, Assessors must select “Other” (refer to Section 5.4.2 “Other” lamp types)

+“Other” lamp types

+If a lamp/ballast type is discovered that does not appear in Table 1, the lamp type should be classed as “Other”.
+In this case the following details will be required:

+The type of lamp present, e.g. halogen.

+The Total Luminaire Power (rather than the nominal lamp power).

+For “Other” lamp types, the value for Total Luminaire Power must include the power draw of the lamp plus the losses of any control gear present (whether internal or external to the luminaire).
+This should be determined from the product catalogue listing for the lamp or fitting or alternatively may be directly measured as described in Section 5.4.4.

 Nominal lamp power

 The preferred method for identification of nominal lamp power is by visual inspection of the lamps installed in the existing luminaires (in-situ).
 In most cases, the nominal Wattage will be clearly marked on the lamp or its base, as per the examples shown in Appendix G: Examples of photographic evidence.